 #4.
 Be Authentic

 Authenticity is another quality that can help you genuinely connect with the interviewer.
-Being honest and straightforward about your skills, experiences, drive, and motivation builds trust and demonstrates dependability.
+Being honest and straightforward about your skills, experiences, drive, and motivation builds trust and demonstrates dependability which is a competitive advantage.

 If you’re adjusting your answers too much to give interviewers what they want to hear, you might end up creating a false image.
 This can lead to inconsistencies in your answers, which can have a negative impact on your chances of reaching further stages of the interview process.